TodePond/TodePondDotCom/sky/winning/readme.md

 i explained this in one of the answers i gave to one of the questions in [that talk](https://youtu.be/eQgxFuw8f1U) but i don't think anyone heard it.

-and no one really heard it when i wrote about [winning](https://www.todepond.com/sky/how-to-win/).
+and no one heard it when i wrote about [winning](https://www.todepond.com/sky/how-to-win/) last time.

 and no one will hear it this time either.